santiment/academy/src/docs/for-traders/index.md

 For example, our Token Age Consumed metric tracks the activity of coins based on how long they’ve stayed in their current wallets.
 Spikes on the TAC chart indicate the movement of previously idle coins, i.e. those owned by longterm HODLers or even ICO investors.

 Depending on general market conditions and recent PA, this kind of holder behavior can mean different things, but it’s almost always an omen of growing instability.
 The spikes in TAC can precede explosive growth or extreme downward pressure, making it a great starting point for further analysis to decide which is more likely.

 For instance, we recently wrote about elevated activity on Bitcoin’s Token Age Consumed graph, suggesting that longtime HODLers are starting to move their coins and warning of volatility ahead:

 ![](image10.png)

 At the time of writing, Bitcoin was in a week-long consolidation mode and trading in the $8300-$8500 range.
-Within days of the article, Bitcoin first dropped more than % down to $7475, only to then grow by 28.6% in 24 hours, finally slowing down at $9650.
+Within days of the article, Bitcoin first dropped down to $7475, only to then grow by 28.6% in 24 hours, finally slowing down at $9650.

 Volatility markers are used most effectively as an initial indicator of upcoming trend reversals, a starting point that you can build upon and leverage by analyzing additional metrics, signals and information.